LouisJackman/language-x/README.md

 * Encourage compile-time metaprogramming over runtime annotation and reflection;
   design it to scale in the large without becoming cryptic.
 * Be mostly expression-based and with decent pattern matching.
-* Guarantee tail-call elimination with shadow stacks to aid debugging.
+* Guarantee tail-call elimination with Safari-like shadow stacks to aid debugging.

 ## Details